 Step 2: The Domain Name – What’s your blog called?

-NOW that you have your topic picked out, you’ll need a domain name.
+NOW that you have your niche picked out, the next step to starting a blog is figuring out your domain name.
 This is the name of your website!
 For example mine is BOSSGIRLBLOGGERS.com and ellduclos.blog

 Here’s how I came up with them.
 My first blog ellduclos was really on a whim.
 I was afraid people I knew would find my blog so I created a “secret identity” in a sense.
 My name is Lauren Duclos so instead of Lauren I chose Ell for L in Lauren.
 My middle name is also Elizabeth.
 So that’s what I went with!
 I have since then made my blog very public and people I know DO know about my blog, but I don’t mind anymore and neither should you!